zootechdrum/friend_finder/README.md

           diffArray.push(friend.answer[j] - parseInt(friends[i].answer[j]))
         }
       }
-      //adds up all numbers in diff array] compatabilityScore = diffArray.reduce((a, b) => a + b, 0);
+      //adds up all numbers in diff array. compatabilityScore = diffArray.reduce((a, b) => a + b, 0);
       //revertsback diffarray to empty after each person
       //If best does not have property of name or bestFriend score is greater then current score